-YXL (Youth eXcelling in Leadership) is a network of summer conferences for Christians age 15-18, focused on developing their gifts as leaders as they follow Christ.
+YXL (Youth eXcelling in Leadership) is a network of summer conferences for Christians ages 15-18, focused on developing their gifts as leaders as they follow Christ.
 YXL West in Colorado serves the western states (but you can come from anywhere).
-Our conference is a full seven days.

 You’ll learn truths and skills that apply in every area of life, but our core mission is giving teens a vision for the church and their vital role in it.
 We want to prepare the next generation of servant leaders who form the backbone of the church, wherever the call of God may take them.